fortinsylvain/MyCpu/README.md

 - EEPROM (for application program)
 - LEDs for visual feedback

-The PCB version include all these in the sameboard.
+The PCB version includes all of these components on a single board.

 ![I/O Schematic](ioSchematic.jpg)

-The PCB version includes all of these components on a single board.
 ---

 ## Debugging Setup